After all, the Bible says in I Corinthians 13 (most famously known as the Love Chapter), that loves keeps no record of wrongs. Read the chapter here.

 Something I’d Never Tried

-I had lived with chronic migraine for close to 30 years, with the last few years getting noticeably worse in frequency and intensity.
+I had lived with chronic migraines for close to 30 years, with the last few years getting noticeably worse in frequency and intensity.
 Yes, I’ve tried everything, I mean everything: diet and exercise changes, essential oils, massage. physical therapy, chiropractic care, beta blockers, magnesium, Feverfew, niacin, Butterbur, saunas, detoxing pads on the feet, blah, blah, blah.
 A recent migraine landed me in the ER (again) and I made a vow (again) to find something to rid me of this debilitating condition.

 A few friends had mentioned acupuncture.
 I decided I had nothing more to lose and made my first appointment.
 Nervous, apprehensive, but ever hopeful that THIS would be the answer, I felt my heart leap when my acupuncturist told me that of all the ailments she treats she has the most success with migraines.